Bermuda Grass Control: How to Maintain Bermuda Grass Yearly

 Spreading Granule Product

-Typically, your bermuda grass defense is low from winter dormancy and is more susceptible to weeds germinating.
-Our recommended go to product is Barricade for it has a broad label that will prevent a wide variety of weeds growing in your turf.
-As a granular herbicide it is cost effective and when applied to the dirt will create a barrier in the soil that will stop weeds from emerging over the next several months.
+Typically, your Bermuda grass defense is low from winter dormancy and is more susceptible to weed germinating.
+Our recommended go-to product is Barricade, which has a broad label that will prevent a wide variety of weeds from growing on your turf.
+As a granular herbicide, it is cost-effective, and when applied to the dirt, it will create a barrier in the soil that will stop weeds from emerging over the next several months.

 Before applying Barricade Pre-Emergence Herbicide, measure the square footage of the area you want to treat.
-You can do this by multiplying the length and width together (length x width = square footage).
+Measure the treatment area's length and width in feet, then multiply them together (length x width = square footage).

-Bermuda grass will need to be applied with 4 pounds of Barricade per 1,000 square feet.
+Bermuda grass must be applied with 4 pounds of Barricade per 1,000 square feet.
 Newly sprigged or plugged bermudagrass may be treated, but no more than 2 lbs. per 1,000 sq. ft.
 At a rate of 2 pounds per 1,000 square feet, a 10 lb. bag of Barricade Herbicide will treat up to 5,000 square feet.

-We recommend you using a broadcast spreader to apply the granules evenly across your yard.
+We recommend you use a broadcast spreader to apply the granules evenly across your yard.

 Step 2: Irrigate Your Lawn Consistently Throughout Year